jcperkins12/PerkinsDevSettings/README.md

+This repository is an attempt to capture my favorite settings for various IDE and developer resources.
+There are two folders, one for windows and one for mac

+Currently attempting to capture VScode, anaconda, and a rough start for PyCharm.

+Python -
+Assumes:
+* Python Anaconda installed into the C drive under C:\\Python\

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.